WebGL Fundamentals for Visualizations

 }

-// Performance note: Cache uniform locations outside the render loop.
+// PERF: cache uniform locations outside the render loop.
 Repeated lookups degrade frame pacing.

 // Animation loop with requestAnimationFrame and delta-time uniform updates